ethhub-io/ethhub/docs/other/ethereum-2.0-ama.md

 If anything, I think BLS standardisation efforts are the most likely to slow us down.
 We (as a greater blockchain community) are trying very hard to have a standardised signature scheme for better interoperability between all the chains.
 There is a high degree of consensus on this already, but establishing a new standard is always a slow process.
 [Carl]

+The client teams are doing a great job and continuing to push the envelope.
+I expect exciting progress to be made in the coming months, but I also expect that the last mile might be long.

+Early 2020 is realistic and still the target.
+[Danny]

 **Q: Are the researchers happy with the current state of the economics of Ethereum 2.0?**

 A: I don't think it's productive for us to worry about the absolute numbers at this point; the network will launch, and either the rewards will prove sufficient or they won't.
 The other thing worth worrying about is centralization incentives, but that's difficult to work out "in theory land"; much of the result in practice has to do with how lazy people are.
 [Vitalik]